AEADataEditor/aeadataeditor.github.io/_guidance/preparing-for-data-deposit.md

   figure2.pdf
 ```

-#### No manual modifications

-The replication package should reproduce the tables and figures, as well as any in-text numbers, by **running code without manual intervention**.

-> The only exception to this rule is a single change to set a small number of program and data directory paths.

-While running a small number of distinct programs separately  is acceptable (in some cases even desirable), it is **not acceptable** to require replicators to manually enter numbers, or configure parameter files, in order to reproduce the tables and figures in the paper.
-Nevertheless, it should be clear from the manuscript and the code how a replicator might deviate from the tables and figures in the paper.

 #### Structure in the presence of more than 1,000 files

-As of 2021, ICPSR cannot accept deposits with more than 1,000 files.
+ICPSR cannot accept deposits with more than 1,000 files.
 Therefore, we relax the rule that all data and code must be unzipped, though we still insist on the "smallest possible configuration".

 In most cases, it is a particular directory that is the primary culprit.
 Say you have